gakalmar/Notes/JS_Basics.md

                 console.log(`There was no name provided.`);
             }

-4. Undefined
+4. **Undefined**

-5. null
+5. **null**

 ### - Data structures, non-primitives (eg. Objects, Arrays, Properties, Grouped data)

-Commonly OBJECTS are stored within ARRAYS:
+- Commonly OBJECTS are stored within ARRAYS:

         let groupOfPeople = [               //ARRAY is declared with [
             {                               //First OBJECT is declared with {}
                 name: "Person1",
                 age: 36
             },                              //COMMA to be used to separate next element in ARRAY {                               //Second OBJECT is declared with {}
                 name: "Person2",
                 age: 34
             }
         ]                                   //ARRAY is closed with ]

 #### 1. Arrays

+- In general:

         let arr = ['index0', 'index1', 'index2']        //COMMA to be used to separate items!
         console.log(arr)

 - Access date inside:

         **Arrays have keys too, like objects, but those are not visible.
 They are the index numbers.

         arr[1]                      //Returns 2nd item in array with index1
         arr[1] = "NewValue"         //Updates array item's value with index [1]

         If the list consists of objects within, we can combine the access methods:

         arrayName[2].name           //this will refer to the item with index 2, which should be an object, then reach into that object's key called "name", and refer to its value

 - Common Functions:

         arr.lenght                      //the items within the array
         arr.length-1                    //the last item's index number

         arr.push('item1')               //add item to end
         arr.pop('item2')                //remove item from end
         arr.shift('item3')              //add item to start
         arr.unshift('item4')            //remove item from start

 #### 2. Objects

+- In general:

         let person = {
             Key1: 'value1',                  //COMMA to be used to separate items!